strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 :::callout
 Strapi v3 has a dedicated `config/functions` folder for each plugin.

-In Strapi v4, the `config` folder does not necessarily exist for a plugin and [the `bootstrap` function](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#bootstrap) and other life cycle functions can be declared elsewhere.
+In Strapi v4, the `config` folder does not necessarily exist for a plugin and [the `bootstrap` function](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#bootstrap) and other lifecycle functions can be declared elsewhere.
 :::

 To update the plugin's `bootstrap` function to Strapi v4:

 - move the `bootstrap()` function from `server/config/functions/bootstrap.js` to `server/bootstrap.js`
-- pass the `strapi` instance (object) as an argument
+- pass the `strapi` instance (object) as a parameter

 ```jsx
 // path: ./src/plugins/my-plugin/server/bootstrap.js